 Each spring, a nation-wide high school art competition is sponsored by the Members of the U.S. House of Representatives.
 During this difficult year of remote learning and social distancing, many students have continued to channel their talent and creativity into their artwork and the Congressional Art Competition is a great way to showcase those efforts and provide recognition for the artistic talent throughout our district.
-This year’s deadline for submission has passed.
+The 2021 deadline for submission has passed.
 Please check back later for information on 2022 dates and deadlines.
 Rather than collecting physical submissions, my office will again use a digital format.

 Students who wish to participate must submit a high-quality photograph of their artwork along with a scanned or photographed copy of their release form.
 Submissions can be emailed to CA03.Submissions@mail.house.gov.
 Artwork must be received no later than April 23rd, 2021.

 The Artistic Discovery Contest is open to all high school students in our District.
 The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.